andywer/npm-launch/README.md

 - Because `scripts` in package.json are a mess
 - `gulp` & `grunt` need 100 lines of code for things that take one or two lines on the command line
-- Your terminal has constantly been flooded everytime you ran a task that produced a lot of stdout
+- Your terminal is constantly flooded everytime you run a task that prints a lot of output

 But no more!
 Let's take the sample launch file from the screencast before and use it in our `package.json`: